Dantarshi/DJI--Trading-Strategies-/README.md

 * Checking for place holders.

-The 30 constituente of Dow Jones
+The 30 constituente of Dow Jones.

     0      MMM
     1      AXP